 But as far as a treat toy goes, this is the only one we recommend for aggressive chewers.

-Since we could not get consensus on whether or not nylon chew toys are appropriate for dogs, we decided to review them.
-If you are looking for a suitable nylon chew toy for your dog, then this is as good as it gets.
+Since we could not get a consensus on whether or not nylon chew toys are appropriate for dogs, we decided to review them.
+However, we strongly recommend doing your own research, including speaking to your vet, before choosing nylon chew toys over rubber.

 We tested a variety of different nylon bones from the two most popular brands on the market – Nylabone and Benebone, both are made right here in the USA.